 Get-ADUser -LDAPFilter '(&(department=it)(title=sysops))'

-PowerShell Get-ADUser Examples
+Get-ADUser Usage Examples

 Get-ADUser -filter {name -like "Joe*"}

-You can use PowerShell to calculate the total number of user accounts in the Active Directory:
+Count the total number of user accounts in the Active Directory:

 Get-ADUser -Filter {SamAccountName -like "*"} | Measure-Object

-Find disabled Active Directory user accounts:
+List disabled Active Directory users:

 Get-ADUser -Filter {Enabled -eq "False"} | Select-Object SamAccountName,Name,Surname,GivenName | Format-Table

-get-aduser -Filter * -Properties Name, WhenCreated | Select name, whenCreated
+Get-ADuser -Filter * -Properties Name, WhenCreated | Select name, whenCreated

-You can get the list of newly added Active Directory users created in the last 24 hours:
+List users created in the last 24 hours:

 $lastday = ((Get-Date).AddDays(-1))